Work Process Dance About

 Namir (She/Her)

 A nineteen-year-old Black muslim woman from Chicago.
-She attends USC with Sio.
-She enjoys photography, skateboarding, and fashion.
 Namir identies as non-binary and transfemme.
 Non-binary refers to individuals who do not identify as a man or woman.
 Transfemme refers to a transgender individual who identifies more strongly with their femininity.

 Soleil (He/They)